Sunday, July 10, 2022

 The Strezelecki Track

-The track was quite stoney but with few corrugations.
-We came upon two grader drivers who were working on the track.
-We've often found that graders tend to bring the stones to the surface on their first pass, and over the next 40 km, the track was quite stoney.
+We stopped at the "Dog Fence" rest area to lower tyre pressures before heading onto the dirt.
+The track was quite stony but had few corrugations.
+We came across two grader drivers working on the track.
+We've often found that graders tend to bring stones to the surface on their first pass, and over the next 40 km, the track remained quite stony.
+We initially planned to camp at Blanchwater Ruins.

 No comments: